 While I continue fishing for an agent and submitting works to magazines or book publishers, I keep writing works of fantasy that sear my imagination.
 Some of these may appear in the web of sites I call the Gulch, but much of it will only be alluded to since posting them removes them from my quiver of submissibles.
 If I never grab the interest of an agent or editor matters little so long as I’m having fun.
+Find out more at the Gulch Gazette.

 For a taste of my work, several stories have appeared in small press anthologies.
 Two stories, Pyrat Rum and The Tenth Gold Piece, appeared in the Giant Tales anthologies published by Professor Limn Books.
 Others have appeared in the Visions series by Lillicat Publishers.